 An approved leave will stop the academic and research clocks with regard to assignments due, reports anticipated, or other class and research related requirements.
 The leave is intended to give a birth parent time to recover from childbirth, and for all parents to enable adjustment to parenthood and subsequent return to classes and research, in as seamless a manner as possible.
 Departments should take appropriate steps to support students with regard to assignments and program milestones.
 Faculty should make arrangements with the student to submit work for completion of requirements when the student returns.
 If it is necessary for make-up work to extend beyond the end of term, a grade of “O” should be assigned by the instructor, and the student should consult with their departmental graduate administrator and the Office of Graduate Education to convert the “O” grade to an “OX” (excused).
 Grades of “incomplete” would not be appropriate if the leave is the sole reason for an extended deadline.

-During the approved period of leave, students supported by an RA or TA appointment will continue to receive the benefits of their academic appointment (tuition, stipend, and health insurance, if applicable).
+Financial accommodation under Childbirth Accommodation and Parental Leave replaces existing eligible funding.
+During the approved period of leave, students supported by an RA or TA appointment will continue to receive the benefits of their academic appointment (tuition, stipend, and health insurance, if applicable) at the same rate and for the same duration.
 Students supported by fellowship funding will continue to receive the benefits of their fellowship (tuition, stipend, and/or health insurance; see “Fellowships” below).
 Students who are self-funded are not eligible for tuition or stipend funding under these leaves.
 See the funding sections below for details.
-Responsibility for funding the approved leave resides at the level of the academic department, unless otherwise instructed by the respective School Dean’s Office.

 Duration and start date